Share

 No. The facility will operate quietly and respectfully, with no disruption to school operations, pick-up/drop-off routines, or playground activities.

 We understand that the proximity to the school may prompt questions, and we are keen to maintain an open and transparent relationship.
-We'd also be delighted to explore ways your school community might connect with or support the women accessing the service, whether through donation drives, community projects, or educational activities that build compassion and awareness.
+We'd also be delighted to explore ways the school community might connect with or support the women accessing the service, whether through donation drives, community projects, or educational activities that build compassion and awareness.

 The St Vincent de Paul Society NSW has clear procedures and professional protocols in place to manage incidents.
 In the rare event that concerns arise, the service will respond promptly and work cooperatively with local stakeholders, including the school if needed.